Dispersion Relations for Dislocation Modes and their Sensitivity to the Lattice Structure: Effective field theory of solids

 \section{Effective field theory of solids}

-A solid breaks space-time symmetries but simultaneous non-linearly realizes emergent internal symmetries.
+A solid breaks space-time symmetries and simultaneously non-linearly realizes emergent internal symmetries.
 The details of the symmetry breaking pattern are discussed in \cite{zoology,Nicolis:2013lma}.
 For our purposes it will suffice to recall that all of the Ward identities can be saturated with just the three Goldstone bosons $\pi^I$ associated with broken translations.
 The action for these Goldstones can be fixed in a derivative expansion using a coset construction \cite{Pavaskar:2021pfo} or via a Landau-Ginsburg construction \cite{Dubovsky_2006}, which we follow here.

 A solid is defined as a system for which the action is invariant under shifts of the co-moving coordinates, $ \phi^I \rightarrow \phi^I +a^I$.
 These shifts may be taken to be continuous in the long distance limit.
-Invariance under $SO(3)$ rotations, which act on the capital Roman letters of these coordinates, will not however, be manifest for crystals, but only for ``Jelly like" objects.
-The action is then given by some arbitrary function of the quantity $B^{IJ}= \partial_\mu \phi^I \partial^\mu \phi^J.$ In the ground state we may align the comoving coordinates with the space-time coordinates, i.e. $\langle \phi^I \rangle =x^I$.
+Invariance under the internal $SO(3)$ rotations, will not however, be manifest for crystals, but only for ``Jelly like" objects.
+The action is then given by some arbitrary function of the quantity $B^{IJ}= \partial_\mu \phi^I \partial^\mu \phi^J.$ In the ground state we may align the co-moving coordinates with the space-time coordinates, i.e. $\langle \phi^I \rangle =x^I$.
 Thus our power counting will be such that the first derivatives of the field $\phi^I$ can be of order one, and subsequent derivatives will be suppressed.
 This vev breaks both the space-time and internal translations but preserves the diagonal subgroup.
 For crystalline systems, there will be unbroken discrete rotations which will play an important role below.

 With an eye on the fact that we will eventually be interested in taking the non-relativistic limit, we will follow \cite{Soper} and write the action in the following form